Cincinnati visits Johnson and UCF - WTOP News

 BOTTOM LINE: UCF hosts the Cincinnati Bearcats after Darius Johnson scored 20 points in UCF’s 90-88 loss to the BYU Cougars.

-The Knights have gone 10-4 in home games.
-UCF is 2-3 in one-possession games.
+The Knights are 10-4 on their home court.
+UCF scores 72.0 points while outscoring opponents by 5.9 points per game.

-The Bearcats are 4-7 in Big 12 play.
-Cincinnati is second in the Big 12 with 12.1 offensive rebounds per game led by Viktor Lakhin averaging 2.7.
+The Bearcats are 4-7 in conference games.
+Cincinnati scores 75.6 points and has outscored opponents by 8.7 points per game.

-UCF’s average of 7.1 made 3-pointers per game this season is just 0.6 more made shots on average than the 6.5 per game Cincinnati allows.
-Cincinnati has shot at a 44.2% rate from the field this season, 3.8 percentage points greater than the 40.4% shooting opponents of UCF have averaged.
+UCF’s average of 7.1 made 3-pointers per game this season is just 0.6 more made shots on average than the 6.5 per game Cincinnati gives up.
+Cincinnati averages 9.5 more points per game (75.6) than UCF gives up to opponents (66.1).

-TOP PERFORMERS: Jaylin Sellers is scoring 17.0 points per game with 4.0 rebounds and 1.2 assists for the Knights.
-Johnson is averaging 12.9 points, 4.4 assists and 2.2 steals over the last 10 games for UCF.
+TOP PERFORMERS: Jaylin Sellers is shooting 30.8% from beyond the arc with 1.8 made 3-pointers per game for the Knights, while averaging 17 points.
+Johnson is shooting 36.9% and averaging 12.9 points over the last 10 games for UCF.

 LAST 10 GAMES: Knights: 4-6, averaging 66.1 points, 35.6 rebounds, 11.3 assists, 8.0 steals and 5.0 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 67.4 points per game.